agushini/CIS-435-Blackjack/README.txt

 To-Do In code:
--Fix the bust function (kinda but doesnt output and idk if it checks at the right time) -betting (ask ammar maybe)
--turn switching (kinda)
+-Fix the bust function (kinda but doesnt output and idk if it checks at the right time) -betting (ask ammar maybe) //not working not adding -turn switching (kinda)
-+if shuffle deck is array is too small (recopy in the deck) DONE -display the dealer and player values (is broken rn) -only display the dealer values when the player has already pressed stand  (ask chris) +change it so that all face cards are value of 10 instead of their place in the array DONE -dealer hits until over 17
++if shuffle deck is array is too small (recopy in the deck) DONE -display the dealer and player values (is broken rn) -only display the dealer values when the player has already pressed stand  (ask chris) +change it so that all face cards are value of 10 instead of their place in the array DONE +dealer hits until over 17
 -Ace is only counted as 1 rn, should be 1 or 11
+-Need a win function
+-game reset

 Maybe for chris:
 -implement 5 card maximum